-Kimerer L. LaMothe is a dancer, philosopher, and scholar of religion who lives on a farm in upstate New York with her life partner, one horse, two oxen, three cows, four cats, fifteen hens, and five children.
+Kimerer L. LaMothe is a dancer, philosopher, playwright, and scholar of religion who lives on a farm in upstate New York with her life partner, Geoffrey Gee, one turkey, three cows, four cats, ten hens, and two of their five children.

-Kimerer is also the creator of three solo dance concerts, including Genesis (2001, 2009), On Fire (2004), and The Ever-Unfolding Present (2016).
-For The Ever-Unfolding Present, Kimerer wrote a series of nine song-poems corresponding to the chapters of her book Why We Dance; and has since performed these song-poems at numerous conferences.
-With her family, she has written, directed, and performed in six variety style concerts.
+As a dancer and choreographer, Kimerer has created and performed three solo dance concerts: Genesis (2001, 2009), On Fire (2004), and The Ever-Unfolding Present (2016); and choreographed several musicals, including Happy If Happy When.
+The Ever-Unfolding Present features a series of nine song-poems that Kimerer wrote corresponding to the chapters of her book Why We Dance.
+With her family, she has written, directed, and performed in six variety-style concerts.

-Kimerer earned a PhD from Harvard University; taught at Brown and Harvard Universities for six years; and has received fellowships for her work in dance and religion from the Radcliffe Institute for Advanced Study, the Center for the Study of World Religions, both of Harvard University, and the Lower Regional Adirondack Arts Council.
+Kimerer earned a PhD in Religion from the Graduate School of Arts and Sciences at Harvard University; taught at Brown and Harvard Universities for six years; and has received fellowships for her work in dance and religion from the Radcliffe Institute for Advanced Study, the Center for the Study of World Religions, both of Harvard University, and the Lower Adirondack Regional Arts Council (LARAC), twice.

 For more about her musicals please visit: Musicals.

 For her blog at Psychology Today, please visit: Blog.

 For more about the farm with a mind of its own, please visit: Farm.

 Regarding your words “the movements we make in our lives, day to day and moment to moment,” did you know that the word moment (Latin momentum) arose as a shortened version of the word movement (a presumed Latin movimentum)?
 So moment, momentum, and movement are all shades of the same word.

 I’m pleased to see a blog that is not only thoughtful but also literate.